neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/11-dapps.md

 ## Reactive

-NEO•ONE uses [Observables](http://reactivex.io/) using [RxJS](http://reactivex.io/rxjs) to enable reactivity in dapps.
+NEO•ONE uses [Observables](http://reactivex.io/) with [RxJS](http://reactivex.io/rxjs) to enable reactivity in dapps.
 The `Client` class has several `Observable` properties that can be subscribed to in order to update application state and the application UI.
 The most commonly used is the `block$` property:

 ```typescript
 class Client {